Tuesday, March 10, 2026

 I happened to spend some time in late 2025 on social media asserting a view that 2006 is the Best Year of Anime, not even thinking about the fact that those shows are getting their Two Decade anniversaries soon.
 2006 is not a year I consider either the start or end of an era, it’s more like it’s the peak of what I call the Bronze Age of Anime.

 Alright technically two Anime episodes I consider of note aired before January 9th.
 January 6th was the last episode of Shuffle.
 And the pilot of Studio Deen’s Fate/Stay Night anime on the 7th.
-But my defense of Deen/Stay Night mainly begins with episode 3 where you should start after watching UBW’s episode 0 and 1 to get the property beginning of the VN.
+But my defense of Deen/Stay Night mainly begins with episode 3 where you should start after watching UBW’s episode 0 and 1 to get the proper beginning of the VN.

 Nerima Daikon Brother is a hilarious spiritual sequel to Excel Saga.
 Kashimashi: Girl Meets World could be the best stealth Trans Feminine Anime.
 Good Anime with second cours airing in Winter include, Karin, Black Cat, Mai-Otome and Blood+ which was actually still be airing for most of 2006.